-Before we jump into the 4¬†most common methods of potty training, it’s important to discuss ‘readiness’, ‘preparedness’ for using the potty.
-One of the methods below doesn’t require your child to be ‘ready’, but for the others this is¬†one of the key¬†differences between failure and success.
+Before we jump into the 5 most common methods of potty training, it’s important to discuss ‘readiness’ and ‘preparedness’ for using the potty.
+One of the methods below doesn’t require your child to be ‘ready’, but for all the others this is one of the key differences between failure and success.

 There are a number of readiness signs and signals that your child will display.
 These happen slowly over a period of about 6-12 months, from around the age of 1.
 The readiness signs differ from child to child, and not all children will show all of them.
 So it’s by no means a perfect science, your intuition will come into play.

 Preparedness is much more in your control, and something you begin to work on as your child shows readiness signs.
-You prepare your child by engaging with them in the bathroom, beginning to use ‘toilet’ language, working on simple directions and body labels, etc. And then just prior to training, taking them big boy/girl underwear shopping, shopping online for a potty or toilet adapter with them, creating a sticker chart together, and then prepping them for the big day!
+You prepare your child by engaging with them in the bathroom, beginning to use ‘toilet’ language, working on simple directions and body labels, etc. And then just prior to training, taking them on a special big boy/girl underwear shop, maybe shopping online for a potty or toilet adapter with them, and creating a sticker chart together, then prepping them for the big day!

 For a quick outline of some of the readiness signs see What to do when potty training is just not working.